bhalajin/AVL-Prompter/README.md

 # AVL-Prompter

-Adaptive Vision-Language Prompt Learners for Learning with Noisy Labels
+Official implementation of the paper "Adaptive Vision-Language Prompt Learners for Learning with Noisy Labels".

+## Status

+The source code will be made public shortly.